Sreetama Datta

 NEET Physics Pattern and Structure

 The NEET exam pattern has changed this year.
 It has been reverted to the pattern and structure followed in the pre-COVID era.
-The optional questions have been removed, making the total number of questions to reduce from 200 to 180.
+The optional questions have been removed, reducing the total number of questions from 200 to 180.
 All questions are compulsory to attempt.
 The total duration has also reduced from 200 minutes to 180 minutes.

 The table below brings the NEET Physics section-wise structure and marking scheme.